Hermite spectral method for the inelastic Boltzmann equation: Introduction

 \section{Introduction}

-Granular materials have been paid more and more attention recently, such as sand, grains, snow, et al. Compared to the molecular particles modeled with elastic collision, the granular gases behave quite differently due to the energy dissipation during collisions.
-Therefore, most theories for the elastically colliding spheres fail to describe the granular gases.
-The Boltzmann equation, an important model in elastic theory, can also be extended to describe the behavior of granular gases.
-Recently, the inelastic Boltzmann equation has also been applied to model the social and biological systems \cite{Pareschi2014}.
+Recently, there has been increasing interest in studying granular materials such as sand, grains, and snow.
+Unlike molecular particles, which are typically modeled with elastic collision, granular gases exhibit distinct behavior due to the dissipation of energy during collisions.
+Therefore, most theories for the elastically colliding spheres are insufficient to describe the granular gases.
+The Boltzmann equation, an important model in elastic theory, can also be extended to effectively capture the behavior of granular gases.
+Furthermore, the inelastic Boltzmann equation has found applications in modeling social and biological systems \cite{Pareschi2014}.

-Owing to the energy loss, the inelastic collision operator is fundamentally different from the elastic operator.
-Both analytical and numerical theories in this field are still at an early stage, and we refer the readers to a recent review \cite{Villani2006} for some related results and open questions.
+Due to energy loss, the inelastic collision operator is fundamentally different from the elastic operator.
+Both analytical and numerical theories in this field are still at an early stage, and we refer readers to the recent reviews \cite{Villani2006, Carrillo2021} for some related results and open questions.
 Numerically, some methods have been proposed to solve the inelastic Boltzmann equation.
-The Direct Simulation Monte Carlo (DSMC) method \cite{Bird}, which is initially proposed for the elastic Boltzmann equation, has recently been extended to the inelastic case \cite{Gamba2005, Astillero2005}.
-It can efficiently compute the highly rarefied gas flow but does not work well in low-speed and unsteady flows.
-In recent years, deterministic methods have made significant progress in kinetics.
-For example, the Fourier spectral method \cite{Hu2016, Mouhot} has been applied to simulate the Boltzmann equation, and then successfully extended to the inelastic case \cite{Hu2019, Wu2015}.
-Besides, the Petrov--Galerkin spectral method has been proposed for the inelastic Boltzmann equation \cite{Hu2020}, and a unified gas-kinetic scheme is also adopted to deal with the inelastic collision of granular gases \cite{Liu2019}.
+The Direct Simulation Monte Carlo (DSMC) method \cite{Bird}, initially developed for the elastic Boltzmann equation, has recently been extended to the inelastic case \cite{Gamba2005, Astillero2005}.
+It can efficiently simulate the highly rarefied situations but does not work well in low-speed and unsteady flows.
+In recent years, deterministic methods have made significant progress in kinetic theory.
+For example, the Fourier spectral method \cite{Hu2016, Mouhot} has been applied to simulate the Boltzmann equation, and subsequently extended to the inelastic case \cite{Filbet2005, Hu2019, Wu2015}.
+Additionally, the Petrov-Galerkin spectral method has been proposed for the inelastic Boltzmann equation \cite{Hu2020}, and a unified gas-kinetic scheme has been adopted to handle the inelastic collision of granular gases \cite{Liu2019}.